 - 1. In the ZEC Navigation menu, click the Inputs tab. - 2.
 In the Menu bar, click New Input.
 The Add a new input stream window is displayed. - 3.
 Enter the unique Stream ID.

-Note this must be identical (case sensitive) to the stream name configured at the source (e.g. ZEC Feeder).
+Note this must be identical (case sensitive) to the stream name configured in the sending Zixi Broadcaster or MediaConnect.